Mathématique: Chapter 4

 “Nope,” Young said.
 “He went shopping and didn’t let anyone know.
 People were losing their shit until he showed up on the camera in the building lobby after forty-five minutes with his groceries.
 Landry was not in a good mood.
 I think they might put someone on him twenty-four seven.”

-“I’m not sure how much good that’s going to do,” Mitchell said, dubiously.
-“If it were me, I’d be worried about, oh, y’know, the beaming technology that SG-11 saw the LA use about a week and a half ago?
-They must have gotten that from us, don’t you think?
-I don’t really see the Asgard giving it to them—” Mitchell trailed off.
+“Not sure how much good that’s gonna do,” Mitchell said.
+“If it were me, I’d be worried about, oh, y’know, the beaming technology that SG-11 saw the LA use about a week back?
+They must’ve stolen that from us.
+No way do the Asgard hand them that kind of tech.”

-“And the thing that sucks,” Mitchell said, an edge of real anger distorting his otherwise casual tone, “is that it’s probably someone with access to a lot of classified materials.
+“And the thing that sucks,” Mitchell said, an edge in his tone, “is it’s probably someone with access to a lot of classified materials.
 Meaning—”

 “We probably know him.
 Or her.”

 “Yeah.”
 Mitchell sighed.
 “I can see why Landry’s losing his cool.
-He can’t keep Rush on the base, because it’s about as safe as a sieve at the moment, but he can’t assign the guy a security detail that tracks his movements because having people file reports on his location would just be another piece of leakable info.
-Basically?
-Anything he does to keep official tabs on this guy is just going to backfire if the LA gain access to any kind of data about him, which they will, because they seem to be slowly creeping up on most everything they want.”
+He can’t keep Rush on the base, because it’s about as safe as a sieve at the moment, but he can’t assign the guy a security detail that tracks his movements because having people file reports on his location would be another piece of leakable info.
+Anything he does to keep official tabs on this guy is gonna backfire if the LA gain access data about him, which they will, because they seem to be creeping up on most everything they want.”

 “Plus,” Young added, “the man’s not the most cooperative person I’ve ever met.”
 He turned away from the window, pulled out his pocket knife, and halfheartedly slit open the top box in the nearest stack.

 “Well at least the building has signal scramblers, right?
-So they won’t be able to beam him straight out of his apartment.
+So they can’t beam him outta his apartment.
 I think I remember Carter saying something about that.
-I got some put in at my place last week.
-That’s how I know I’m moving up in the world.”
+I got some at my place last week.
+That’s how I know I’m movin’ up in the world.”

-Young snorted, gave up on the box, and dropped into an orphaned kitchen chair.
+Young snorted, gave up on the box, and dropped into an orphaned dining chair.

-“Though, to be fair, I think it might have been Sam who insisted I get them—probably because if I get abducted, she’s going to have to file our compiled mission reports, which are a pain, as you know.”
+“Though, to be fair, I think it might’ve been Sam who insisted I get them—probably because if I get abducted, she’ll have to file our compiled mission reports.”

 “Say the scramblers go down.
 Could they beam him out without a transponder?”
 Young asked.